FrameworkComputer/dri_prime1-detection/README.md

 ### When to use:

 This is likely only needed for Steam.
-Seems there is a bug where if you launch steam normally, it doesn't launch correctly (Ubuntu or Fedora)
+Seems there is a bug where if you launch Steam normally, it doesn't launch correctly (Ubuntu or Fedora)

 **We get past this accordingly.**